 Property taxes in New York State paid by individual homeowners differ based on the type of home ownership.
 The single family home is generally assessed upon its "market value."
-Cooperative and condominium properties, which are essentially single family residences, are currently assessed as income-producing properties rather than on their market value.
-Currently, a single family home and a co-op or condominium may sell for the same price, but the assessment and property tax liability associated with each will differ significantly.
+Cooperative and condominium properties, which are essentially single-family residences, are currently assessed as income-producing properties rather than on their market value.
+Currently, a single-family home and a co-op or condominium may sell for the same price, but the assessment and property tax liability associated with each will differ significantly.
 As a result, coop and condominium ownership results in a de facto tax exemption of approximately 45%-60% when compared to similarly sized single-family homes.
-In addition, the commercial base is also reduced when the commercial tax payers make successful certiorari grievance claims that reduce the assessed value of their property.
+In addition, the commercial base is also reduced when the commercial taxpayers make successful certiorari grievance claims that reduce the assessed value of their property.

 A 2008 comparison prepared by the Village of assessed values and Village tax revenues showed that 93% of developed parcels were residential (one, two or three family) and generated 85% of village tax revenue.
-7% of developed parcels were commercial and generated 15% of village tax revenue.
-On a parcel basis, 1,983 residential parcels generated approximately \$3,500 per parcel and 154 commercial parcels generated approximately \$8,000 per parcel.
-Land uses which will improve tax ratables include: office, retail, for-profit non-traditional residential such as senior housing, livework housing, congregate care communities and for profit educational facilities.
-The question becomes how and when to attract such uses.
+7% of developed parcels were commercial (which include multi-family, stores and offices) and generated 15% of village tax revenue.
+Considering these factors and the goals outlined in Chapter 1, the following objectives have been set for the remaining Large Tracts in Hastings-on-Hudson: